nodepa/seedlingo/docs/get-started/get-started.md

 # Get started

-If you want to try out Seedling on your local system, want to develop your own content, or want to contribute to Seedling, this should get you up and running.
+If you want to try out Seedlingo on your local system, want to develop your own content, or want to contribute to Seedlingo, this should get you up and running.

 ## Prerequisites